 Whilst the original prop remained in the Doctor Who Experience, a new one was brought in.
 Having previously supplied props for Asylum of the Daleks, Tom Nichols from HireADalek was contacted about the use of his props.
 His business partner having departed for Australia with some of the assets, only two of the previously used casings were available.

 However, there was a newly-acquired Special Weapons Dalek which the production team were initially reluctant to include.
 It was not needed for any other work at the time so it was taken to Cardiff nonetheless and ended up with a very prominent role.

 The prop was originally constructed by This Planet Earth and has several features which differentiate it from the original screen-used version.
 Most notably the neck section is narrower and the ‘windows’ are bigger.

 The prop had its neck section rigged to flash with orange light, which was a modification that wouldn’t have been permissible had the original screen prop been used.

 Two ‘HireADalek’ NSDs

 Generating much debate in the run-up to broadcast was the reappearance of Dalek Sec in the trailer.
 Sec was the Black NSD which had first appeared in Army of Ghosts / Doomsday and is identifiable by the ID badge on his head.
-Whereas the original ‘character’ had been portrayed by MT1 in Series 2 and 3, this new prop belonging to HireADalek.
+Whereas the original ‘character’ had been portrayed by MT1 in Series Two and Three, this new prop belonged to HireADalek.

 Assuming that the ID badges are unique to the Cult of Skaro, then in fact both Sec and Caan appeared already in the asylum, as those are the identities of the two NSD owned by Tom Nichols.
 However, due to them only appearing in the background in the previous adventure, their true nature was never made clear.